laasem/asmaai/README.md

 3. Move the `EG.csv` file to the current directory.

 ## Naming
-Asmaai is a portmonteau of the Arabic word "أسماء" ("_asmaa_" or names) and AI.
+Asmaai is a portmanteau of the Arabic word "أسماء" ("_asmaa_" or names) and AI.

 ## Credits
 - Egyptian name data pulled from https://github.com/philipperemy/name-dataset.